brianpetro/smart-chat-obsidian/README.md

 - The plugin logs diagnostic info to the console, such as how it compiles ephemeral context and sets up actions.
 - If you want to update the code and test quickly, run the build script again and re-load the plugin in Obsidian.

+## Built for You

+> Smart Chat started as a personal tool to keep conversations and context together.
+The Obsidian community has helped shape it into a flexible interface for local-first AI workflows.

+## FAQs & Troubleshooting

+### How do I use Smart Chat with Open WebUI (Ollama)?
+Set the `path` setting to `api/chat/completions` in **Settings → Smart Chat → Path**.